ebr/wordpress-ansible-docker/README.md

 Simple `vagrant up` will use Vagrant's own Ansible provisioner.
 This is really the sane way anyone would do this.
 Quickstart above chooses the hard way by connecting to `vagrant` over SSH.

+To run in EC2:

+  - Assuming ec2 instance is running, accessible on port 22/SSH, and public key authentication works
+  - edit `hosts` and replace `EC2_HOST` with the IP address or DNS name of your EC2 instance
+  - `make ec2`

 # TODO